GleammerRay/INTERLINKED/README.md

 1. [Download and extract the latest available release](https://github.com/GleammerRay/INTERLINKED/releases).
 2. Copy your `config.json` and `usrprefs.json` from old installation to the newly acquired release.
 3. Enjoy the newest features! ⚡

+### 6. Logging

+By default, INTERLINKED is logging to your console.

+If you wish to save the log, specify the `-s` or `--save-log` argument when running the bot.
+The log will then be saved to `bot.log` inside bot's directory.

+Log message types:
+- `I` - Informational message: contains relevant information about what the bot is doing.
+- `W` - Warning: notifies about something that can cause runtime issues.
+- `E` - Error: an unresolved runtime error.
+The bot will keep working, but it's behaviour is not guaranteed.
+- `F` - Fatal error: an error that caused the bot to crash.
+- `S` - System message: contains relevant information about the bot process.

+## Command line arguments

+- `-h` / `--help` - Display help page.
+- `-q` / `--quiet` - Do not log info and warnings into console.
+The '-s' option will not be affected.
+- `-s` / `--save-log` - Save script log to a file.
+Default path is './bot.log', custom path can be specified with '-o'.
+- `-o` / `--output <filepath>` - Specify a custom log output file path instead of 'bot.log'.
+- `-r` / `--restart` - Automatically restart the script on crash.
+- `--raw` - Execute a raw run.
+The script will ignore all options and its output will not be unformatted.

 ## Library